 Similarly, the answer to, “How much does Medicaid cost?” varies across the nation.
 For instance, while Medicaid coverage in DE will come with a monthly premium for some beneficiaries, others will not have to pay anything for medical services.

 If you live in Delaware and do not earn enough money to afford the health care coverage options available on the private market, you may qualify for Medicaid.
 For more information on Medicaid cost estimates in Delaware, and for details on what services Medicaid covers and what services it does not, review the sections provided below:

-- What is covered under Medicaid in Delaware?
+- What is Covered by Medicaid in Delaware?

 - Doctor visits.

 Medicaid services not listed above may be covered as well if your physician determines that they are medically necessary.
 Furthermore, if your Medicaid denies a procedure or piece of equipment, you can always appeal the decision.
 Your appeal rights are spelled out in the paperwork you received when you signed up.
 This process is similar in every state.

 To file a Medicaid service appeal, you will need a prescription from your doctor.
 You may also need some additional supporting documentation explaining why you need the service, how the service will benefit you and what, if any, alternative treatments are available.
 Depending on how busy the Medicaid department is, an appeal can take three to six months or more.